Abram, Greater Manchester: Transport

 Public transport in Abram is co-ordinated by Transport for Greater Manchester.
 A roads link Abram with other settlements, including the A573 road which bisects the town from north to south, and connects it to Wigan and Golborne.
 The M6 motorway runs to the southwest of the area, near Ashton in Makerfield, and is accessed via the A58 at junction 24 of the M6.

 Bickershaw and Abram railway station was a station on the now closed Wigan Central to Glazebrook line.
 It opened along with six other stations on 1 April 1884.
 It closed on 2 November 1964.

 There are frequent buses running through Abram with services to a variety of destinations in Greater Manchester, including services to Wigan, Leigh and Manchester.

 The Leeds and Liverpool Canal passes Abram to the southwest.

 Culture and community

 The village has historic associations with traditional Morris dancing and is home to Abram Morris Dancers.
 A plot of land by Park Lane in the southwest of Abram is known as the Morris Dancers' ground, and is popularly supposed to be held by the Abram Morris Dancers on condition that a Morris dance be celebrated there once every 20 years.
 The Abram Circle is a dance native to Abram and is "renowned to morris dancers".
 The Abram Morris Dancers' logo appears on the boundary signs for the village.

-Abram has two primary schools: Abram Bryn Gates Primary School, and Abram Church of England Primary School.
+Abram has one main primary school: St John's Church of England Primary School.